Resources to Help Support and Protect Our Community as a Safe and Inclusive Environment

 - Communicating with affected parties and educating the community to prevent retaliation against complainants or others who have cooperated in an investigation;

-- Assessing training needs within their departments and working with the University Title IX Coordinator to provide training
+- Assessing training needs within CAS and working with the University Title IX Coordinator to provide training

-When should you contact a Deputy Title IX Coordinator
+When Should You Contact the Deputy Title IX Coordinator

-Any student, faculty, staff member, or applicant for admission/employment who has concerns about sex discrimination or sexual misconduct at BU may seek the assistance of a Title IX Coordinator.
+Any student, faculty, staff member, or applicant for admission/employment who has concerns about sex discrimination or sexual misconduct at BU may seek the assistance of the Deputy Title IX Coordinator.

-In general, you should contact a Title IX Coordinator if you:
+In general, you should contact the Deputy Title IX Coordinator if you:

 - Believe you have encountered sex discrimination or sexual misconduct and wish to understand your options or file a complaint;